Luke Prokop

-Luke Prokop (born May 6, 2002) is a Canadian professional ice hockey defenceman for the Seattle Thunderbirds of the Western Hockey League as a prospect for the Nashville Predators of the National Hockey League (NHL), who selected him in the 2020 NHL Entry Draft.
+Luke Prokop (born May 6, 2002) is a Canadian professional ice hockey defenceman for the Bakersfield Condors of the American Hockey League (AHL).
+He was selected by the Nashville Predators, 73rd overall, in the 2020 NHL Entry Draft.
 In 2021, Prokop came out as gay, becoming the first player under contract with an NHL team to do so.

 Playing career

 Prokop is from Edmonton, Alberta.
 He became a fan of Shea Weber, a right-handed defenceman, when he watched Weber playing ice hockey at the 2010 Winter Olympics for the Canadian men's national ice hockey team.
 Prokop became a fan of Weber's team, the Nashville Predators of the National Hockey League (NHL), and began wearing jersey number 6 in his honour.

 Prokop attended the Pursuit of Excellence Hockey Academy in Kelowna, British Columbia.
 The Calgary Hitmen of the Western Hockey League (WHL) selected Prokop with their first round selection, the seventh overall, of the 2017 WHL Bantam Draft.
 He played for Canada's national under-18 ice hockey team in the 2018 IIHF World U18 Championships.

 The Predators selected Prokop in the third round, with the 73rd overall selection, of the 2020 NHL Entry Draft.
 In December 2020, he signed a three-year entry-level contract with the Predators, and spent the 2020–21 season with Calgary.

 The Hitmen traded Prokop to the Edmonton Oil Kings on October 13, 2021.
-He opened the 2022-23 season with the Norfolk Admirals of the East Coast Hockey League.
+He opened the 2022–23 season with the Norfolk Admirals of the ECHL.
 On October 25, 2022, the Seattle Thunderbirds traded three conditional WHL draft picks to Edmonton for Prokop.

+On November 17, 2023, Prokop became the first openly gay player in the American Hockey League's history, by making his first appearance in a game as a player for the Milwaukee Admirals.

+At the conclusion of his entry-level contract with the Predators, Prokop was released as a free agent after not being tendered a qualifying offer.
+On August 11, 2025, Prokop was signed to a one-year AHL contract with the Bakersfield Condors, the primary affiliate to the Edmonton Oilers, for the 2025-26 season.

 Personal life

-Luke's older brother, Josh, is also an ice hockey player.
+During his childhood, playing hockey was his main extracurricular focus.
+At 12–13 years old, he started to realize that he was a "good hockey player" and decided he wanted to make a career out of it.
+His older brother, Josh, is also an ice hockey player.
 The Calgary Hitmen signed Josh in September 2018.
 They both spent time playing with Calgary, before Luke was traded to the Edmonton Oil Kings.
+His parents own a golf course in Edmonton, Alberta (where Prokop is from) where he frequently visits.

 On July 19, 2021, Prokop came out as gay, becoming the first player under contract with an NHL team to do so.